Hair doesn't make a woman (or man), but good hair definitely helps. - Nami M. Scott

 3. Shine on with an avocado mask

-Avocados contain a wealth of vitamins, minerals, and essential fatty acids that, applied on your tresses, will help restore its natural luster.
+Avocados contain a wealth of vitamins, minerals, and essential fatty acids that, applied to your tresses, will help restore its natural luster.

 How it works: Mash a ripe avocado with egg.
 Spread evenly over wet hair and leave it on for 20 minutes.
 Rinse well.
 For damaged hair, repeat once a week; once a month if your hair is already in good shape.